PythonOT/POT/docs/source/quickstart.rst

 the same space [13]_.
 In this case one cannot compute distance between samples from the two distributions.
 [13]_ proposed instead to realign the metric spaces by computing a transport between distance matrices.
-The Gromow Wasserstein alignement between two distributions can be expressed as the one minimizing:
+The Gromow Wasserstein alignment between two distributions can be expressed as the one minimizing:

 .. math::
     GW = \min_\gamma \sum_{i,j,k,l} L(C1_{i,k},C2_{j,l})*\gamma_{i,j}*\gamma_{k,l}